 \2.
-The school shall operate in compliance with the Canons of the Episcopal Church, specifically Title 111, Canon 11 (schools), Title 1.4, Canon 4 Audit The school must have an annual audit by an independent CPA (but an internal financial review may be allowed for schools with an annual operating income less than

-\$750,000), and Title 111.1.6-1.8, Canon 9 (incorporation: the school shall be incorporated as a Texas non-profit corporation with Certificate of Formation and Bylaws approved by the Diocese.)
+The school shall operate in compliance with the Canons of the Episcopal Church, specifically Title III, Canon 11 (schools), Title I, Canon 4, Section 4.5 (annual audits) -The school must have an annual audit by an independent CPA (but an internal financial review may be allowed for schools with an annual operating income less than \$750,000), and Title III, Canon 9 (incorporation of a diocesan entity).
+Should a school incorporate, it shall be as a Texas non-profit corporation with Certificate of Formation and Bylaws approved by the Bishop.
 Schools shall submit their audit or modified organizational documents to the Treasurer's office for approval.